Skip to main content

 Enable Goals with Intents Showcase

-The demo requires that you first say 'hello' to Goals Bot, this will activate the greeting intent which will enable the left and right goals.
+The demo requires that you first say 'hello' to Goals Innequin, this activates the greeting intent which enables the left and right goals.

 intents: